SnakeSabil12/NizCalc/README.md

 ## Overview
 Hello There!
 I am Sabil Islam\
 I made this calculator application at the age of 9 with the help of Python, TCL and TKinter.
-Back then, I just started programming and in the same time I was getting interested towards advanced mathematical problems.
+Back then, I just started programming and in the same time I was getting interested towards mathematics.
 I was having trouble using Microsoft Calculator, so I thought that, "why don't I make my own one!"
 So I started making my own calculator and made one in 3 months. \
 I learned a lot while making this calculator.
 I learned about the basics of GUI programming and the basic mechanics of GUI applications.
 It was a really fun project to do for a 9 year old kid.
 I realized the beauty of of mathematics while making this; I quit complaining about other applications as I found that developing an application is not an easy task.
 It increased my respect for software engineers a lot of times.

 ## Description